-Section 16(a) of the Exchange Act requires the Company's executive officers and directors, and persons who own more than 10% of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the Securities Exchange Commission and the New York Stock Exchange.
-Officers, directors and greater than 10% stockholders are required by the Commission's regulations to furnish the Company with copies of all Section 16(a) forms they file.
-To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company, all Section 16(a) filing requirements applicable to its executive officers, directors and greater than 10% beneficial owners were satisfied, except that Mr. Anderson did not timely report exempt gifts of 13,919 shares to his family members, Mr. Bayer did not timely report one exempt acquisition of 23,674 shares of restricted stock and Dr. Sexton did not timely report one exempt exercise of 14,500 options.
+Section 16(a) of the Exchange Act requires the Company's executive officers and directors, and persons who own more than 10% of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the SEC and the New York Stock Exchange.
+Officers, directors and greater than 10% stockholders are required by the SEC's regulations to furnish the Company with copies of all Section 16(a) forms they file.
+To the Company's knowledge, based solely on its review of the copies of such reports furnished to the Company, all Section 16(a) filing requirements applicable to its executive officers, directors and greater than 10% beneficial owners were satisfied, except that Mr. Siegel did not timely report his open-market purchase of 9,900 shares and his daughter's open-market purchase of 5,000 shares by one day.